Babacar N'Diaye

-Babacar N'Diaye (born 12 December 1973) is a Senegalese footballer who played as a forward.
+Babacar N'Diaye (born 12 December 1973) is a Senegalese former professional footballer who played as a forward.
+He is currently the team manager of club RB Leipzig.

 Career

 N'Diaye was born in Thiès, Senegal.
 He spent two seasons in the Bundesliga with Hannover 96.

 Coaching career

 On 1 July 2009, he signed a contract as player-manager with TSV Havelse.

 Personal life

 N'Diaye also holds German citizenship.